Nabrok/gw2-discord-bot/README.md

 Copy the file config/default.toml to config/local.toml and make your changes there.
 Any options you want to leave at the default value you can remove from the local.toml file.

 You need to create an application on the discord developers site at https://discordapp.com/developers/applications/.
+Make sure that in the "Privileged Gateway Intents" section that **PRESENCE INTENT** and **SERVER MEMBERS INTENT** are enabled.
 Create a bot user for it.
 The client ID and the bot user token should be entered into your configuration file.
 When you start the bot it will display a link which you can use to add it to any servers that you own.

 Once you have everything configured run ...